platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

 To test the integration and the JSON response, you can generate a URL from a service such as [webhook.site](https://webhook.site) and use the generated URL as `URL_TO_RECEIVE_JSON`.
-This URL will receive the JSON response when a source operation is triggered.
+This URL then receives the JSON response when a source operation is triggered.

-As a result, anytime a dependency is updated via a source operation, the webhook now receives a POST message.
+Anytime a dependency is updated via a source operation, the webhook now receives a POST message.
 This POST message contains complete information about the entire state of the project at that time.